History of Bolivia (1920–1964): Radical reforms

-The "reluctant revolutionaries", as the leaders of the multiclass MNR were called by some, looked more to Mexico than to the Soviet Union for example.
+The "reluctant revolutionaries", as some called the leaders of the multiclass MNR, looked more to Mexico than to the Soviet Union, for example.
 But during the first year of Paz Estenssoro's presidency, the radical faction in the party, which had gained strength during the sexenio when the party embraced the workers and their ideology, forced the MNR leaders to act quickly.
 In July 1952, the government established universal suffrage, with neither literacy nor property requirements.
-In the first postrevolutionary elections in 1956 the population of eligible voters increased from approximately 200,000 to nearly 1 million.
+In the first postrevolutionary elections in 1956, eligible voters increased from approximately 200,000 to nearly 1 million.
 The government also moved quickly to control the armed forces, purging many officers associated with past Conservative Party regimes and drastically reducing the forces' size and budget.
 The government also closed the Military Academy (Colegio Militar) and required that officers take an oath to the MNR.

-The government then began the process of nationalizing all mines of the three great tin companies.
+The government then began nationalizing all mines of the three great tin companies.
 First, it made the export and sale of all minerals a state monopoly to be administered by the state-owned Mining Bank of Bolivia (Banco Minero de Bolivia, Bamin).
-Then it set up the Mining Corporation of Bolivia (Corporación Minera de Bolivia, Comibol) as a semi-autonomous enterprise to run state-owned mines.
-On October 31, 1952 the government nationalized the three big tin companies, leaving the medium-sized mines untouched, and promising compensation.
+Then, it set up the Mining Corporation of Bolivia (Corporación Minera de Bolivia, Comibol) as a semi-autonomous enterprise to run state-owned mines.
+On October 31, 1952, the government nationalized the three big tin companies, leaving the medium-sized mines untouched and promising compensation.
 In this process, two-thirds of Bolivia's mining industry was turned over to Comibol.

 A far-reaching agrarian reform was the final important step taken by the revolutionary government.
 In January 1953, the government established the Agrarian Reform Commission, using advisers from Mexico, and decreed the Agrarian Reform Law the following August.
-These reform programs were meant to include the breaking up of large estates into minifundio, or small parcels of land, that could be worked by either individual families or small villages.
+These reform programs were meant to include breaking up large estates into minifundio or small parcels of land where individual families or small villages could work.
 The reforms were also meant to provide farmers with credit with which to buy tools, seed, and any other materials needed to operate their farms.
-Further, the reforms were intended to include technical assistance to farmers in the form of teaching them to increase the productivity of their farms.
+Further, the reforms were intended to include technical assistance to farmers by teaching them to increase the productivity of their farms.
 However, many of these reforms were never put into place, and as a result, many of the new minifundio farms were eventually taken over again by rich landowners.